Find Affordable College Courses

 While working on their Associate Degree, nursing majors at Carrington College, Albuquerque accumulate an average of around $34,990 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $212.

-The in-demand associate degree programs at Clovis Community College helped the school earn the #3 place on this year’s ranking of the most popular nursing schools in New Mexico.
-Located in the town of Clovis, Clovis Community College is a public college with a small student population.
+You’ll be in good company if you decide to attend Clovis Community College.
+It ranked #3 on our 2023 Most Popular Nursing Associate Degree Schools in New Mexico list.
+Located in the remote town of Clovis, Clovis Community College is a public college with a small student population.

 Of the 50 students majoring in nursing at Clovis Community College, 8% are male and 92% are female.